MrTheHill/TheCodex/README.md

 - No back end data storage

 # Disclaimer
-TheCodex was made for my 1004 Single Page Application project, it is a proof of concept and not suggested be used for security perposes
+TheCodex was made for my 1004 Single Page Application project, it is a proof of concept and bugs are likely